areom/Facebook-scraper/conf/README.txt

 2. access_token.conf
 3. fields.conf

-app_id_secret.conf contains the app ID and secret of your Facebook app, the first line being the app ID and the second being thesecret.
+app_id_secret.conf contains the app ID and secret of your Facebook app, the first line being the app ID and the second being the secret.

 access_token.conf contains the access token assigned by Facebook.
 If this file is missing, app_id_secret.conf will be used to generate a new access_token.
 Therefore, at least one of the two files must be present for the program to run properly.